St Gerard Majella

 The Church of St Paschal Baylon is situated at 30 Warraba Avenue, Wavell Heights, and is easily accessible by public transport (Bus 320 from Pfingst Road or in walking distance of the 599 Great Circle Bus).

 The original church was opened and blessed by Archbishop James Duhig on 8 August 1937.
 The Franciscan Fathers from Kedron gave wonderful spiritual guidance to the community until the mid 1940’s.
-The community became a separate parish in 1946 with Rev Dr Geoffrey O’Donoghue being the first Parish Priest.
+The community became a independent parish in 1946 with Rev Dr Geoffrey O’Donoghue being the first Parish Priest.

 As the original church became too small for the growing community, a new building was built which would house the church on the lower floor and a school above.
 This opened in January 1950 and the Fransciscan influence continued with the naming of the school, “Our Lady of the Angels”.
 The Presentation Sisters arrived to run the school and commenced their long association with the Parish (until the mid 1990’s).
 The original church was moved to the western boundary and had many uses over the years, including school and meeting rooms, as a hall and pre-school centre.
 However, in 1978, it was destroyed by fire.